Johnson Stadium at Doubleday Field

 Johnson Stadium at Doubleday Field is a baseball venue located on the campus of the United States Military Academy, in West Point, New York.
 It is the home of the Army Black Knights baseball team.

 History

-Doubleday Field was named after Abner Doubleday, a member of the West Point Class of 1842.
+Doubleday Field was named for Civil War Union Major General Abner Doubleday, a member of the West Point Class of 1842.

 The field was dedicated in May 1939, which was celebrated by the American League and National League as the centennial year of baseball.

 The field hosted the 2012 Patriot League baseball tournament Championship Series, in which Army defeated Holy Cross two games to one.

 1996 renovation

 After an extensive renovation, the new Johnson Stadium at Doubleday Field was formally dedicated on September 13, 1996.
 The project included new locker rooms, training rooms, clubhouse facilities, and 880 fixed chair-back seats.

 Cadets

 Along the visitors bullpen there is usually a group of present and former cadets from the United States Military Academy, who are known to give opposing teams (and umpires) a hard time.